macstadium/orka-github-actions-integration/README.md

 [Orka](https://www.macstadium.com/orka) GitHub runner is a tool that integrates with GitHub to provide demand-based solution for customer workflows.
 It leverages ephemeral runners to ensure real-time execution and dynamic scaling, eliminating the need for manual provisioning and maintenance of runners.

+> **NOTE**: This project is not affiliated with the original [Actions Runner Controller (ARC)](https://github.com/actions/actions-runner-controller) project but uses portions of its code under the terms of the Apache License 2.0.

 ## Features

 * **Real-time execution:** Ephemeral runners are spun up on demand, ensuring that customer workflows are executed instantly without delays.